YanadiPrudhvi/M2-embedded_access_control_with_RFID/3_Implementation/README.md

 7. Run the embedded system in the simulator and see its working.
 8. Clean all executable files by the following command :
       - make clean

+-     By using above instructions we can run the project.